 Addressing Exercise Intolerance in Horses

-An upper-airway endoscopy (shown here) is a tool used to assess a horse’s respiratory tract.
-(Credit: Dusty Perin)
+An upper-airway endoscopy is a tool used to assess a horse’s respiratory tract to determine if a horse’s exercise intolerance is due to issues there. ©Dusty Perin

 When faced with a concern about exercise intolerance, the first body system we focus on is the respiratory tract.
 Respiratory disease can contribute to exercise intolerance due to an insufficient ability to supply oxygen to support athletic activity.
 We generally categorize these diseases as originating either in the upper or lower airways.